Agent Sai Srinivasa Athreya

-Agent Sai Srinivasa Athreya is a 2019 Indian Telugu-language comedy thriller film directed by Swaroop R. S. J., who co-wrote the film with Naveen Polishetty.
-The film stars Naveen Polishetty as the title character alongside Shruti Sharma in her Telugu debut.
+Agent Sai Srinivasa Athreya (stylized as Agent Sai) is a 2019 Indian Telugu-language black comedy mystery film directed by Swaroop R. S. J., who co-wrote the film with Naveen Polishetty.
+The film stars Polishetty as the title character alongside Shruti Sharma in her Telugu debut.
 It follows a Nellore-based detective whose life runs into danger when he starts investigating the case of a dead body abandoned near a railway track.